Nethcanov/FS-test-week-one/README.md

 ### 1. Palindrome

-- Grade:
+- Grade: 3.5?
-- Explanation:
+- Explanation: took ages to remember toString was needed, not struggle free

 ### 2. Add grid items

 - Grade:
 - Explanation:

 ### 3. Create file name string in CamelCase

-- Grade:
+- Grade: 3.5
-- Explanation:
+- Explanation: not a breeze, took a while

 ### 4. Create pattern